Send us your questions for Pink Floyd's Nick Mason - Uncut

 As the only ever-present member of Pink Floyd throughout their long, turbulent and majestic history, Nick Mason has seen a thing or two.
 He’s drummed on every Floyd album from The Piper At The Gates Of Dawn to The Endless River, played every show from The Countdown Club to Live8.
 More than any other member he’s the embodiment of the band’s questing spirit, their ability to shape and illuminate each era through which they have passed.

-Get Uncut delivered to your door – find out by clicking here!
+Get Uncut delivered to your door – find out how by clicking here!

 Right now, Mason has chosen to shed new light on Pink Floyd’s visionary early output by forming Saucerful Of Secrets specifically to play the material they released between 1965-72, before they became international megastars.
 Eyebrows were raised when Mason unveiled Spandau Ballet’s Gary Kemp as Saucerful Of Secrets’ frontman, but early notices have been spectacular and a full European tour is booked for the autumn.